odewahn/dds-field-guide/manage-environment.md

-# The environment is automated [INSERT LINE BREAK] in the code
+# The environment is automated in the code

 <span class="drop fa fa-wrench fa-5x pull-left fa-border"></span>